 How is the LNAT scored?

 As mentioned above, there are two components to the LNAT.
 The MCQ is graded out of a total of 42.
 The LNAT essay is also graded but the score is not made available to candidates.
 The LNAT MCQ score will be released in late January or sometime in February next year.
 You will not be receiving your LNAT score prior to your UCAS submission.
 It is clear that most of them will mark and assign a score to the essay.

 The MCQ and Essay scores are then considered holistically with other elements of the candidate’s application, such as the personal statement.

 How long should I spend preparing?

 If you are used to taking tests that have a similar style to the LNAT, then you might require less preparation.
 The only way to know for sure is to attempt one of the LNAT sample papers and see how you fare.
-Doing this diagnostic test early is helpful because you get a better idea of how much time you will need to spend on the LNAT and consequently, how much time you have left for other aspects of your application such as the personal statement.
+Doing this diagnostic test early is helpful because you get a better idea of how much time you will need to spend preparing for the LNAT and, consequently, how much time you have left for other aspects of your application such as the personal statement.

 Tips for LNAT Essays

 The PS is particularly important for the majority of law applications because aside from your LNAT scores and your school grades, the PS is the main way to distinguish yourself from other candidates.

 Scores for the A-Levels and IB exams are grouped into bands (A*/A/B/C/D or 7/6/5 etc).
 This includes the predicted grades that you submit in your UCAS application.
 Therefore, from a university’s perspective, a student who scores 99% is identical to a student who scores 91% for his or her subject.
 Both students will have their grades reflected as either A* (in the case of an A Levels student) or 7 (in the case of an IB student).

 This aspect specifically effects students applying to read law at university as they are not required to take law as a subject at high school. even if it is offered.
 So, how should the university decide who to pick when everyone’s grades are the same?